Your Decisions And Actions Will Dictate Your Success

 Person 1 kept asking questions and got nowhere, because he or she was either sceptical or ineffective.
 Person 2 was prepared to listen, learn and follow simple instructions.

-In the end person 1 had no team, while person 2 had a massive team, both had the same opportunity, talent and abilities, but one was a star and the other thought too much.
+Person 1 had no team, while person 2 had a massive team, both had the same opportunity, talent, and abilities, but one was a star and the other thought too much.
 Person 1 was unsuccessful and person 2 was an outstanding superstar.

 The moral of the story was that your success or lack of success will revolve around the decisions and actions you take, period.
 Don’t talk just do.